Blainear/rom-collection-cleanup-tool/README.md

 # ROM Collection Cleanup Tool

 A Python utility to streamline large ROM collections by removing redundant regional duplicates.
-It scans a directory of ROM files and removes or relocates Japanese versions when a corresponding USA release exists, while keeping games that are only available in Japanese. **Enhanced with built-in TheGamesDB integration, progressive search algorithm, and intelligent rate limiting for reliable operation.**
+It scans a directory of ROM files and removes or relocates Japanese versions when a corresponding USA release exists, while keeping games that are only available in Japanese. **Features enhanced TheGamesDB integration with progressive search algorithm and intelligent rate limiting for users with API keys.**

 ## Features
-- **🎯 Progressive Search Algorithm**: Advanced matching that tries multiple search terms for games with subtitles, editions, and special releases
+- **🎯 Progressive Search Algorithm**: Advanced matching that tries multiple search terms for games with subtitles, editions, and special releases (requires API key)
-- **⚡ Built-in API Integration**: TheGamesDB support with default public key - works immediately out-of-the-box
+- **🎮 Excellent Core Functionality**: Works immediately out-of-the-box with intelligent filename matching for most ROM collections
-- **🛡️ Intelligent Rate Limiting**: Automatic API throttling prevents 403/429 errors and ensures reliable operation
+- **🛡️ Intelligent Rate Limiting**: Automatic API throttling prevents 403/429 errors for users with API keys
-- **🎮 Superior Game Matching**: Finds matches for complex names like "Baroque - Yuganda Mousou (English)" → "Baroque"
+- **⚡ Optional Enhanced Matching**: TheGamesDB integration for superior cross-regional matching when API key is provided
 - **🎨 Enhanced User Interface**: Fixed readability issues, detailed progress feedback, and professional dark mode styling
 - Detect Japanese ROMs that have US equivalents and remove or move them
 - Supports many ROM file extensions (zip, nes, snes, gb, gba, nds, etc.)